AimableHonorable/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 * A function that copies a string.
 * A function that compares two strings.
 * A function that reverses the content of an array of integers.
+* A function that changes all lowercase letters of a string to uppercase.